auth0/docs/articles/link-accounts/user-initiated-linking.md

 ## 2. User initiates account linking

-Your SPA must provide a UI for the user to initiate a link to their other accounts (social, passwordless, etc.).
+Your SPA must provide a UI for the user to initiate a link to their other accounts (social, passwordless, and so on).
 For example, in the user's settings page:

 ![](/media/articles/link-accounts/spa-user-settings.png)